 FOR THE CARAMEL SAUCE:

 Melt butter on medium-low heat, watching closely so it does not burn.
-After melting butter, add sugars.
-Whisk and let simmer on medium heat until it gets foamy.
-Let cook this way for about 4 minutes.
-Stir in cream, salt and vanilla.
-Set aside until ready to serve.
+After melting butter, add sugar.
+Stir and let simmer on medium heat until it gets boils around the edges.
+Stir in cream.
+After starts to boil again, stir in salt and vanilla.
+Remove from heat and set aside until ready to serve.

 Allow bread pudding to set for at least a half an hour then serve topped with caramel sauce and then sprinkle a few chopped pecans on top.